मैं भी भगत सिंह ( I’m Bhagat Singh)

 Public Nursery

-Public nurseries are the indispensable part of Familial Forestry concept, that are meant for providing quality saplings free of cost to anyone.
-Familial Forestry activities develop small, medium and large size public nurseries as per the availability of resources and scope for the plantation.
-Nurseries are developed seasonally and permanently.
-Our permanent nurseries provide saplings through out the year.
-Our largest public nursery has capacity of 75,000 saplings at a time.
+Public nurseries are an indispensable part of the Familial Forestry concept, providing quality saplings free of cost to anyone interested in planting trees and grasses.
+We develop small, medium, and large-sized public nurseries based on the availability of resources and the scope for plantation.
+These nurseries are established both seasonally and permanently.
+Our permanent nurseries ensure a year-round supply of saplings.
+The largest of our public nurseries has the capacity to house 75,000 saplings at a time.

-Agroforestry is a sustainable resource to obtain fodder, timber, and fruits.
-Such contribution of agroforestry strengthens sustainable agriculture thus increases income and improves rural living in many aspects.
-Our public nurseries provide soil booster native species like Prosopis cineraria free of cost to farmers.
-Our KHET-KHET KHEJARI ( Prosopis cineraria to every Agri farm) drive has developed an understanding about the importance of native species in agroforestry practices.
+Agroforestry is a sustainable resource for obtaining fodder, timber, and fruits.
+This contribution strengthens sustainable agriculture, increasing income and improving rural living in many aspects.
+Our public nurseries provide soil-boosting native species like Prosopis cineraria free of cost to farmers.
+Our KHET-KHET KHEJARI (Prosopis cineraria to every Agri farm) drive has developed an understanding of the importance of native species in agroforestry practices.

 Holistic Habitat Healing